Sweet salvation – how a sugar cane pathogen is gearing up a new era of antibiotic discovery

 Dr Ghilarov said: “We believe this is one of the most exciting new antibiotic candidates in many years.
 It has extremely high effectiveness in small concentrations and is highly potent against pathogenic bacteria – even those resistant to the widely used antibiotics such as fluoroquinolones.”

-“This molecule has been around for decades”, continued Dr Ghilarov, “Now advances in cryo-electron microscopy has made it possible to determine structures of even the most elaborate protein-DNA complexes.
+“This molecule has been around for decades”, continued Dr Ghilarov, “Now advances in cryo-electron microscopy have made it possible to determine structures of even the most elaborate protein-DNA complexes.
 To be the first person to see the molecule bound to its target and how it works is a huge privilege, and the best reward one can have as a scientist.
 But this work is a big team effort, and we would not have done it without our European colleagues.”

 The next step for this research is to engage with academic and industrial collaborators, and to seek funding to take the research forward to human clinical trials.
 This could lead to the development of an urgently needed new class of antibiotics in the face of a global threat of antimicrobial resistance, AMR.